Talent Connect Best Practices for Organizations and Representatives

 • If using Zoom, we recommend disabling the wait room feature once your group session starts since this can become challenging for reps to manage.

-• Since group sessions do not allow for the personalized relationship building that you find with 1-on-1 chats, your reps may want to consider sharing their emails or an HR email so that students can follow up after the fair.
+• Your reps may want to consider sharing their emails or an HR email so that students can follow up after the fair.
 Think of this as allowing students to follow up with a thank-you, just like an in-person hiring/networking event.

 After the event:

-• When the Talent Connect group event is over, you can filter students and download resumes from your RSVP list in order to screen students for interviews.
+• When the Talent Connect group event is over, you can filter students and download resumes from the student RSVP list in order to screen students for interviews.